smcclatchy/ngs-lesson/setup.md

 ## Data files and project organization
 Please download the following large files before the workshop.

-1. Create a project in RStudio.
-Refer to
+1. (optional, but a good practice) Create a project in RStudio.
+Refer to [this lesson](http://swcarpentry.github.io/r-novice-gapminder/02-project-intro/) to do this.
-[this lesson](http://swcarpentry.github.io/r-novice-gapminder/02-project-intro/)
-to do this.